LHNCBC/lforms-fhir-app/README.md

 ## Demo
-A demo of this app can be launched via SMART on FHIR from the [LHC-Forms website](https://lhcforms.nlm.nih.gov/sdc).
+A demo of this app can be launched via SMART on FHIR from the [LHC FHIR Tools website](https://lhcforms.nlm.nih.gov/sdc).
 It can also be used without SMART, by going to it [directly](https://lhcforms.nlm.nih.gov/lforms-fhir-app/), in which can you can enter the base URL of a FHIR server to which you want the app to connect.